Winnebago County home listings asked for more money in March – see the current median price here

 The median home prices issued by Realtor.com may exclude many, or even most, of a market's homes.
 The price and volume represent only single-family homes, condominiums or townhomes.
 They include existing homes, but exclude most new construction as well as pending and contingent sales.

-Across the Rockford metro area, median home prices rose to $235,000, slightly higher than a month earlier.
-The median home had 1,848 square feet, at a list price of $118 per square foot.

-In Illinois, median home prices were $316,900, a 0.1% increase from February.
-The median Illinois home listed for sale had 1,710 square feet, with a price of $180 per square foot.
+In Wisconsin, median home prices were $379,900, a slight increase from February.
+The median Wisconsin home listed for sale had 1,792 square feet, with a price of $207 per square foot.

 Throughout the United States, the median home price was $424,900, a slight increase from the month prior.
 The median American home for sale was listed at 1,826 square feet, with a price of $228 per square foot.